Escroco Emerald Price Tops $0.0000 on Major Exchanges (ESCE)

-Escroco Emerald (ESCE) traded 2.7% higher against the US dollar during the one day period ending at 20:00 PM ET on December 5th.
-One Escroco Emerald token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Escroco Emerald has traded 12.3% higher against the US dollar.
-Escroco Emerald has a total market capitalization of $46,117.92 and approximately $354.53 worth of Escroco Emerald was traded on exchanges in the last 24 hours.
+Escroco Emerald (ESCE) traded 0.4% higher against the US dollar during the 24 hour period ending at 14:00 PM E.T. on December 9th.
+Escroco Emerald has a total market capitalization of $47,206.64 and $354.53 worth of Escroco Emerald was traded on exchanges in the last 24 hours.
+Over the last week, Escroco Emerald has traded up 9.3% against the US dollar.
+One Escroco Emerald token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.